 If you have a small, red, tender bump inside or outside your eyelid, it's probably a stye.
 It looks like a pimple, and it can be sore.
 But it's not usually serious and won't affect how you see.

-A stye happens when the area at the base of your eyelashes or one of the glands along your eyelid becomes clogged and irritated -- like a skin gland on your face gets clogged and irritated and becomes a pimple.
+A stye happens when one of the glands along your eyelid becomes clogged and irritated -- like a skin gland on your face gets clogged and irritated and becomes a pimple.
 People usually have it on just one eyelid, but you can have one in both eyes at the same time.
-A stye may be a one-time thing, but some people have lots of them.
+A stye may be a one-time thing or may come back.

 When you first get a stye, you may have redness or a tender feeling near your eyelid.
 Here are other signs:

 - Soak a clean washcloth in very warm water and put it over the stye (wash your hands first).
 Do this for 5 to 10 minutes several times a day.
-Gently massage the area while the washcloth is over your eye.
+Afterwards, gently massage the area to try to get the clogged gland to open so the stye can drain.

 - Keep your face and eyes very clean, and get rid of any crust you see around your eye.